Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/sql-driver.markdown

 ## Client-Side logging (Driver)

-The logging granularity can be set using the JDBC url parameter.
+The logging granularity can be set using the JDBC URL parameter.
 The level can be configured with one of the following options: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.

-This url parameter configuration does not apply to the logging level for third-party libraries.
+This URL parameter configuration does not apply to the logging level for third-party libraries.

 The default configuration of the JDBC driver's logger: